Martin Johnson (rugby union): Lions Tour 1997

 Johnson was selected to captain the 1997 British Lions tour of South Africa.
 The Lions convincingly won the first test at Newlands 25–16 with Neil Jenkins kicking five penalties and Matt Dawson and Alan Tait scoring tries.
-Despite scoring three tries in the second test at Durban, the Springboks suffered from some woeful goal kicking and failed to land any penalties or conversions, while for the Lions Neil Jenkins once again kicked five penalties to level the scores at 15–15 before Jeremy Guscott dropped a goal for an 18–15 lead for the Lions.
-The Lions then held off a ferocious South African fightback, Lawrence Dallaglio putting in a try-saving tackle, to win the match 18–15 and take the series.
-The third test at Ellis Park proved a match too far for the Lions squad and they lost 35–16.
-The tour was seen as a triumph for the Lions management of Fran Cotton (manager), Ian McGeechan (head coach), Jim Telfer (assistant coach) and especially Johnson as captain.
+Despite scoring three tries in the second test at Durban, the Springboks suffered from some poor goal kicking and failed to land any penalties or conversions, while for the Lions Neil Jenkins kicked five penalties to level the scores at 15–15 before Jeremy Guscott dropped a goal for an 18–15 lead for the Lions.
+The Lions then held off a ferocious South African fightback to win the match 18–15 and take the series.
+The third test at Ellis Park was won by South Africa 35–16.